cortexproject/cortex/README.md

 Cortex is an API compatible [Prometheus](https://prometheus.io) implementation, that natively supports multitenancy and horizontal scale-out clustering.

 Cortex is a [Weaveworks](https://weave.works) project that forms the monitoring backend of [Weave Cloud](https://cloud.weave.works).
-If you have any questions regarding our hosted Prometheus as a service, please contact [help@weave.works](mailto:help@weave.works).

-## Getting started with Weave Cloud & Kubernetes
+## Getting Started with Weave Cloud & Kubernetes

 Go to https://cloud.weave.works and sign up.
 Follow the steps to create a new instance.